department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/analytics-request-product-success-tool.md

 ---
-name: Analytics Product Success Tool - Request Template
+name: Analytics Product KPI Dashboard - Request Template
 about: To request the Product Success Tool (KPI dashboard on Domo) for your product
 title: Analytics Product Success Tool Request for [Team]
 labels: analytics-insights, analytics-request